 Dutch Oven Cinnamon Rolls

-Baking cinnamon rolls in your krustic oven yields a super soft, evenly cooked and nicely brown batch of deliciousness.
-This recipe only has one rise so it takes about 3 hours from start to finish, great for brunch!
+Baking cinnamon rolls in your Krustic Dutch Oven yields a super soft, evenly cooked, beautifully browned batch of deliciousness.
+This recipe has just one rise, so it takes about 3 hours from start to finish, great for brunch!

-Prep: Can be made the same day.
-Or prepared to the rise stage then covered in cling wrap and refrigerated.
-Bring to room temperature then rise 1-3 hours before baking.
+Prep: Make the same day, or prep through shaping, then cover in plastic wrap and refrigerate.
+Bring to room temperature, then let rise 1-3 hours before baking.

 PREP TIME3 Hours